 - Cost-Based Rates.
 Most community-owned utilities charge cost-based rates.
 They only raise rates when necessary to provide safe and reliable service for customers.

 - Local Control.
-Community-owned utilities are governed by locally elected boards or commissions.
-Boards are elected by constituents to set rates and policies.
-This is referred to as “local control,” and it gives customers a voice in how their utility operates.
+Locally elected boards or commissions govern community-owned utilities.
+Constituents elect boards to set rates and policies.
+This is called “local control,” giving customers a voice in their utility’s operation.

 Investor-owned utilities, like Pacific Gas & Electric:

 - For Profit.
-Investor-owned utilities are for-profit corporations that make profits for shareholders by providing essential services like electricity.
+Investor-owned utilities are for-profit corporations that profit from shareholders by providing essential services like electricity.

 - Profit-Based Rates.
 Investor-owned utilities build a profit margin for shareholders into their rates.
 This is one reason that the rates charged by investor-owned utilities are often higher.

 - Shareholder & Public Utility Commission (PUC) Control.
-Investor-owned utilities are governed by private boards of directors.
-The PUC sets their rates and directors are elected by the shareholders.
+Private boards of directors govern investor-owned utilities.
+The PUC sets their rates, and the shareholders elect directors.